tzinfo/tzinfo/README.md

 TZInfo requires a source of time zone data.
 There are two options:

-1. A zoneinfo directory containing timezone definition files.
+1. A zoneinfo directory containing time zone definition files.
 These files are generated from the [IANA Time Zone Database](https://www.iana.org/time-zones) using the `zic` utility.
-Most Unix-like systems include a zoneinfo directory.
+Most Unix-like systems include a zoneinfo directory, typically contained within a package named tzdata.
+Note that some distributions split legacy time zone definition files into a separate tzdata-legacy package.
 2. The TZInfo::Data library (the tzinfo-data gem).
 TZInfo::Data contains a set of Ruby modules that are also generated from the IANA Time Zone Database.